 Here in Quiapo, you’ll find the Quiapo Church, which is the center of devotion for the Black Nazarene.
 Surrounding the church are different stalls selling fresh fruits, street food, and other items.
 Interestingly, it’s also where you can find local fortune tellers and vendors who sell anting-anting (talisman) and other items used in traditional healing and witchcraft.

 Other interesting points in Quiapo include the Quinta Market, Muslim Town, Bahay Nakpil-Bautista, Maglaqui Talyer, Hidalgo Street, and San Sebastian Basilica.

-You can do explore Quiapo on your own, but I highly suggest booking a tour via Bukas Quiapo Tours.
+You can do explore Quiapo on your own.
+For those who want a guided tour, check out Bukas Quiapo Tours.
 It’s a community-based group that supports the community by offering tours to Quiapo, which includes food tasting of local dishes including halal food from the local Muslim community as well.